-GOGO INC. Annual Meeting of Stockholders April 29, 2020 9:00 AM, CDT This proxy is solicited by the Board of Directors

-The stockholder(s) hereby appoint(s) Marguerite M. Elas and Victoria Pool, or either of them, as proxies, each, with the power to appoint her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of GOGO INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held virtually at 9:00 AM, CDT on April 29, 2020, at www.virtualshareholdermeeting.com/GOGO2020, and any adjournment or postponement thereof.
+GOGO INC. Annual Meeting of Stockholders April 29, 2020 9:00 AM, CDT This proxy is solicited by the Board of Directors The stockholder(s) hereby appoint(s) Marguerite M. Elias and Victoria Pool, or either of them, as proxies, each, with the power to appoint her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of GOGO INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM, CDT on April 29, 2020, at Gogo's Corporate headquarters at 111 N. Canal St., Chicago, IL 60606, and any adjournment or postponement thereof.
 This proxy, when properly executed, will be voted in the manner directed herein.
-If no such directions made, this proxy will be voted in accordance with the Board of Directors' recommendations.
+If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.
 Continued and to be signed on reverse side